Mehddi67/RealEstateScrape-Dashboard/README.md

 - **`config.toml`**: This file contains configuration settings, including background customization and font modifications, for the dashboard.

 Feel free to explore these files to gain a better understanding of how the project is organized and functions.

+## Getting Started

+To run this project, you have two options:

+### Method 1: Scraping, Data Cleaning, and GeoJSON Creation

+1. **Scraping and Data Collection**:
+   - Run the `IMMO_FINAL.ipynb` file to scrape real estate data from the website and save it to CSV files in the `data` directory.
+Modify the scraping code in `IMMO_FINAL.ipynb` as needed to target specific data.

+2. **Data Cleaning and Augmentation**:
+   - Use the `IMMO_NETTOYAGE.ipynb` file to clean the scraped data and add variables such as price per square meter and regional information.
+This will result in an enriched dataset.

+3. **GeoJSON Creation**:
+   - Run the code in the `Data_geojson.ipynb` Jupyter Notebook to create GeoJSON files that combine region coordinates, geospatial data, and a subset of the enriched data.
+Save the resulting GeoJSON files in the `geo_data` directory.

+4. **Set Up Configuration**:
+   - Open the `config.toml` file and specify background settings and font modifications as needed for your dashboard's appearance.

+5. **Launch Streamlit Dashboard**:
+   - Ensure you have Streamlit installed by running `pip install streamlit`.
+   - Place the `streamlit.py` and `config.toml` files in the same directory.
+   - Open your terminal or command prompt.
+   - Navigate to the directory containing the `streamlit.py` and `config.toml` files.
+   - Run the following command to launch the Streamlit dashboard:
+     ```
+     streamlit run streamlit.py
+     ```
+6. **Interact with the Dashboard**:
+   - Open a web browser and navigate to the URL provided in the terminal after running the Streamlit command.
+You can now interact with the dashboard, apply filters, explore data trends, and view the map with regional average prices per square meter.

+Feel free to choose the method that suits your needs, whether you want to collect and process data or simply explore the dashboard.
+Happy analyzing!